Case Study: Eliminating Micro-Stutters

 Results Summary

-The combined effect of all four steps, measured on the test system (steady-state values from a multi-hour session):
+The combined effect of all three steps, measured on the test system (steady-state values from a multi-hour session):

 | Metric | Baseline | After Tuning | Change |